ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A76_1130799``: This applies errata 1130799 workaround to Cortex-A76
    CPU.
 This needs to be enabled only for revision <= r2p0 of the CPU.

+-  ``ERRATA_A76_1165347``: This applies errata 1165347 workaround to Cortex-A76
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, and r2p0 of the CPU.
+   It is fixed in r3p0.

 -  ``ERRATA_A76_1220197``: This applies errata 1220197 workaround to Cortex-A76
    CPU.
 This needs to be enabled only for revision <= r2p0 of the CPU.